 Learn more about blood tests

-For those under 18, regular check-ins are a core part of your care.
+For those under 18, regular wellbeing check-ins are a core part of your care.
 Once you turn 18, and you’ve been with us for a year or more, these sessions become optional.

 Learn more about counselling support